-Emergency allergy response kit (orange box) containing 2 Torre epi-pens are stored on the wall in the admin front office.
+Emergency allergy response kit (orange box) containing 2 Torre epi-pens are stored on the wall by the Jellyfish classroom.

-Emergency Asthma Inhaler Kit (orange box) containing Ventolin inhaler and disposable spacers are stored on the wall in the admin front office.
+Emergency Asthma Inhaler Kit (orange box) containing ventolin inhaler and disposable spacers are stored on the all by the Jellyfish classroom.

-Other prescribed medicines: This will be kept locked in the medical cabinet in the admin office which is located on the wall.
-The key to this cupboard, is in the cabinet itself and cannot be accessed by children.
-Any medication needed to be refrigerated will be either be kept in the admin office fridge or Nursery fridge depending on the child's key stage.
+Other prescribed medicines: This will be kept locked in the first aid cupboard in the school office.
+The key to this cupboard is in the cabinet itself and cannot be reached by children.
+Any medication needed to be refrigerated will either be kept in the school office fridge or Preschool fridge depending on the child's key stage.
 This box is labelled 'medications'.